Cymat Technologies

-Cymat Technologies is an innovative materials technology company based out of Mississauga, Ontario, Canada, and one of the world leaders in the production of stabilized aluminum foam.
+Cymat Technologies is a materials technology company based out of Mississauga, Ontario, Canada, and involved in the production of stabilized aluminum foam.

 Business

-Cymat Technologies has the worldwide rights, through patents and licenses, to manufacture Stabilized Aluminum Foam (“SAF”).
+Cymat Technologies has the worldwide rights, through patents and licenses, to manufacture Stabilized Aluminum Foam (SAF).
 Cymat is focused on producing SAF for architecture, blast mitigation and automotive industries.
-The company markets architectural SAF under the Alusion™ trademark and automotive and blast mitigation SAF under the SmartMetal™ trademark.
+The company markets architectural SAF under the Alusion trademark and automotive and blast mitigation SAF under the SmartMetal trademark.

 Cymat Technologies operates out of its manufacturing plant in Toronto, Canada.
 The plant can manufacture approximately $50 million in stabilized aluminum foam annually.

 Process

 As described in the patent originally created by Alcan with parallel patents created by Norsk Hydro, "Stabilized Aluminum Foam" is generated in a continuous casting process via direct shop air injection into a Metal Matrix Composite (MMC) melt.
 The MMC comprises an Al-Si cast alloy with a volume of particle in suspension.
 The purpose of the particle is to provide melt stability and must adhere to the following criteria;